Android SDK

 LocalBroadcastManager.getInstance(getApplicationContext()).sendBroadcast(muteBroadcastIntent);

-The intents can be build manually (as shown above) or through the methods in BroadcastIntentHelper
+The intents can be built manually (as shown above) or through the methods in BroadcastIntentHelper.

 Supported actions